jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

        style="max-width: 850px; width: 100%; height: auto;">
 </figure>

+For more details on minor-league baseball stadium financing, see my study

 For more details on minor-league baseball stadium financing, see my study [The Public Cost of Minor League Baseball Stadium Subsidies](https://doi.org/10.1111/ecin.70055) and [Chapter 19](https://doi.org/10.1093/9780197820247.003.0019) of [*This One Will Be Different*](/towbd/).